Cheshire Rail Trail South, NH

 The tree-lined Southern end of the trail across wetlands is a popular section of the route, particularly on a sunny day with good visibility.
 From the South end the trail is as straight as an arrow for over two miles; wide and flat with a good crushed stone surfacing.
 Expansive views are available in all directions as you walk among wetlands and past lily ponds while dragonflies flit by.

-Trail Conditions: Hardpack trail, often single track, occasional rocks & two short sand patches.
-Walk bikes up four short hills.
+Trail Conditions: Hardpack trail, often single track, occasional rocks and two short sand patches.
+You'll want to walk your bikes up four brief hills.

 Elevation Profile